-- Within 15 days of the assessment in the case of capital gains, income from business and complementary income tax - Quarterly, no later than 45 days from the beginning of the quarter, in the case of rental income and agricultural and forestry income
+- Within 15 days of the assessment in the case of complementary income tax - Within 30 days from the conclusion of the contract or lease in the case of rental income and capital gains

 Monthly advance payments are due by the 15th day of the following month in respect of business income.
 The amount of each payment is one-twelfth of the final liability for the previous year.